James Reese Europe: Death

+At the time of Europe's death, he was the best-known black American bandleader in the United States.
+He was buried at Arlington National Cemetery, in Arlington, Virginia.

+Europe was mentioned in F. Scott Fitzgerald's short story "No Flowers".

 Compositions

 Some of Europe's best-known compositions include several that were co-composed with Ford Dabney (1883–1958) for the famed dancers Irene and Vernon Castle.
-The Castles regarded Europe's Society Orchestra among the best they had worked with and hired Europe late in 1913 as their preferred band leader with Dabney as their arranger.
+The Castles regarded Europe's Society Orchestra among the best they had worked with and hired Europe late in 1913 as their preferred bandleader with Dabney as their arranger.